TejasBhanushali/react_web_app/README.md

-Created production details page inr reactjs.
+User reactjs for product details